-BIB 503 Biblical Hermeneutics - Credit 3 hours
+BIB 2603 Biblical Hermeneutics - Credit 3 hours

 An exploration of biblical interpretation.
 The course will introduce the study of the history of interpretation and theories of interpretation, as well as surveying some contemporary modes of interpretation.
-Prerequisite: BIB 501
+Prerequisite: INT 2501

-BIB 505 Introduction to Biblical Language - Credit 3 hours
+BIB 2605 Introduction to Biblical Language - Credit 3 hours

 A study of the fundamentals of language and of biblical Hebrew and Greek in particular, with emphasis on phonology, morphology, syntax, semantics, historical and comparative linguistics, sociolinguistics, and translation theory.
-Prerequisite: BIB 501
+Prerequisite: INT 2501

-BIB 507 Archaeology and Biblical Studies - Credit 3 hours
+BIB 2607 Archaeology and Biblical Studies - Credit 3 hours

 This course will study the interrelationship between archaeology and biblical studies, and the appropriate role of each in the interpretation of data from the other.
 A survey of archaeological methods will be covered.
 The primary focus of the course will be on how discoveries from archaeological contexts aid in understanding biblical texts.
 In addition there will be some discussion of how biblical texts influence the interpretation of archaeological finds.
 Problems such as unprovenanced materials, site looting, and forgeries will also be discussed.
-Prerequisite: BIB 501
+Prerequisite: INT 2501

-CHH 501 Church History I - Credit 3 hours
+CHH 2501 History of Christianity - Credit 3 hours